Items to check when you're viewing a used car

 Does the fuel filler look as if it has been forced or replaced?

-Does the seller have a current MOT certificate (if the car's more than three years old)?
+Does the car have a current MOT (if the car's more than three years old)?
+Check the MOT history and status of a vehicle »

 Does the mileage, age and appearance of the car look consistent?